tdado/tdado.github.io/_misc/upfall.md

 *I can be good*
 *I can be good*

 Our team proudly reached the finals of the AI Song Contest 2022.
-Find us and our original submission <a href="https://www.aisongcontest.com/participants-2022/wavy-weights-and-bassy-biases">here</a>.
+Find us and our submission (which incorporated these vocals) <a href="https://www.aisongcontest.com/participants-2022/wavy-weights-and-bassy-biases">here</a>.